top of page

 • 1 Tbsp.
 Honey: A powerful moisturizer that draws moisture into the skin.
 It's naturally antibacterial, anti-inflammatory, and packed with antioxidants to soothe and protect.

 • 1 Tsp.
-Plain Yogurt: Provides gentle lactic acid for very light exfoliation (removing flaky skin) and probiotics to support the skin's microbiome.
+Plain Yogurt: Provides gentle lactic acid for light exfoliation (removing flaky skin) and probiotics to support the skin's microbiome.
 The fat adds softness and smoothness.

 Method & Application: